agatawysokinska/AR-MemoryGame/group-project/README.md

 Aleksandra Wójcikowska - responsible for game logic, UI and animations

-Agata Wysokińska - responsible for documentation, visual effects and graphics
+Agata Wysokińska - responsible for documentation, UI, visual effects and graphics

 Michał Boczoń - responsible for game logic and UI